-Building a commercial brand takes time and money.
+Building a brand takes time and money.
 For this reason, it’s important to get legal protection for your intellectual property investment.
-If you want to protect your business’s identifying marks, it behooves you have a good offense and defense.
+If you want to protect your business’s identifying marks, it benefits you have a good offense and defense.

 Offense: The Right Trade Name

 Your offense involves choosing your preferred business name, logo, and slogan.
-Make time to figure out a strong trademark that your competitors will find difficult to steal, do a trademark search to ensure that it isn’t being used by any competitor in the field of your business, and then file for trademark protection at the United States Patent and Trademark Office (USPTO).
+Take time to figure out a strong brand name that distinguishes your company and that your competitors will find difficult to steal.
+Do a trademark search to ensure that it isn’t being used by any competitor in the field of your business, or a similar business, and then file for trademark registration at the United States Patent and Trademark Office (USPTO).

 Keep in mind to choose a trademark with a strong legal status.
-A trademark is easier to protect if it involves a distinctive and unique company name.
+A trademark is easier to protect if it involves a distinctive and unique name.
 Stay away from generic words.
-For instance, “sandwich” is not really protectable.
+For instance, a generic term like “sandwich” is not really protectable.
 On the other hand, “Pasta Pomodoro” is both suggestive and descriptive, allowing stronger trademark protection.
 The strongest trademarks usually come with fanciful and arbitrary names or names that are taken out of context.
-Think Apple computers and pharmaceutical brand names.
+Think Apple computers and Xerox copy machines.
 Trademarks aren’t just about names either.
 They involve designs too.

-Once you’ve picked your trademark, the next step is to ensure that it is not already used for similar products and services.
-You can go to the trademark and patent office website and search registered trademarks on it via the trademark electronic search system.
-You have to venture further, however, and do a thorough search beyond the PTO website’s registered trademark database since it wouldn’t include common law trademarks.
-These involve businesses that earned the legal right to a name or another identifying mark because they were the first to use it, even without registering a trademark.
+Once you’ve picked your mark, the next step is to ensure that it is not already used for similar products and services.
+You can first go to the trademark and patent office website and search registered trademarks via the Trademark Electronic Search System.
+While helpful, you will have to venture further and do a thorough search beyond the USPTO website’s registered trademark database since it wouldn’t include common law trademarks or lead you to confusingly similar marks.
+Common law marks belong to businesses that earned the legal right to a name or another identifying mark because they were the first to use it, even without registering a trademark.
 To avoid treading on somebody’s common law rights, it’s best to engage the services of a trademark attorney who can do comprehensive research for you.